 To view your 1098-T:

 - Go to the MyPCC Paying for College tab

 If you prefer to receive a paper 1098-T, you may opt-out of electronic delivery by withdrawing your 1098-T Electronic Delivery Consent.
 You must withdraw your consent before the end of the tax year via the My Records link in MyPCC Quick Links.
 If you withdraw it, we will send an email to your MyPCC account confirming that we have received your paper delivery request.

-The fees reported may not be eligible in your situation, and there may be other eligible expenses, such as books and supplies that the College does not report.
-To determine which fees are eligible for you, please consult a tax advisor or review IRS Publication 970.
+The fees reported may not be eligible in your situation, and there may be other eligible expenses, such as books and supplies that PCC does not report.
+To determine which fees are eligible for you, consult a tax advisor or review IRS Publication 970.